 - 10.1.
 In conclusion the proposed amendments would result in an additional off street parking space to serve the needs of the development, which would help to alleviate pressure for parking on street or on the adjacent common land.
 The proposals would not cause harm to the character of the Conservation Area or to residential amenity subject to a condition for the provision of a native hedgerow along the eastern boundary of the site.
 It is therefore recommended that condition no.2 is amended to reflect the revised plans. - 10.2.
 As this is a section 73 application it would effectively grant a wholly fresh planning consent.
 Therefore the remaining conditions on application ref NP/DDD/0804/0920 have been examined to ascertain whether they still meet the tests for conditions.
 Condition no.3 should be amended to take account of the revised layout.
-The remaining conditions (which relate to the implementation time period, a holiday occupancy condition and a condition requiring household waste to be disposed of in accordance with submitted details) are still necessary and reasonable and should be repeated.
+The remaining conditions (which relate to the implementation time period and removal of permitted development rights) are still necessary and reasonable and should be repeated.
 An additional condition to require a native hedgerow to be planted along the eastern boundary is also necessary and reasonable in the interests of biodiversity enhancements and the character and appearance of the area.